cloudboss/keights/README.md

 # CI status

 All builds and tests are run on [Concourse CI](https://ci.cloudboss.xyz/teams/keights).
 Every supported Kubernetes minor version has a corresponding git branch in the Keights repository.
 Each of these branches has its own pipeline with build statuses shown below.
-All `build-cluster` and `upgrade-cluster` jobs run conformance tests against the cluster using [Sonobuoy](https://github.com/heptio/sonobuoy).
+All `build-cluster-*` and `upgrade-cluster-*` jobs run conformance tests against the cluster using [Sonobuoy](https://github.com/heptio/sonobuoy).

 | Job | Version | Status |
 | ----- | ------- | ------ |